Weight loss surgery

 - duodenal switch

 - revision/conversion – to revise or correct previous surgery.

 Weight loss surgery is a complex and personal decision.
 This option is best for people who have who have not been able to sustain weight loss through diet, exercise and lifestyle changes.
 One of the requirements for weight loss surgery is a body mass index (BMI) of 35 or higher.
 Your Allina Health care team will help you determine if surgery is the right choice for you and your health.

 - Your care team will help you determine the surgery that is best to meet your needs.

 - We will work with you and your insurance company to understand what services and care are covered.

 - You can expect that it will take at least three to six months to prepare for surgery.

-- You will get a lot of education and information before surgery to make sure you feel prepared and ready for surgery.
+- You will get a lot of education and information before surgery to make sure you feel prepared.

 - You will have several clinic visits before surgery.

 - You may be referred to Courage Kenny Sports & Physical Therapy to support your preparation for surgery, recovery, your new lifestyle and wellness.